moveit/moveit.ros.org/index.markdown

                     </div>
                     <div class="version-content">
                         <h4>Release notes</h4>
-                        <p>This is the actively developed 'master' branch of MoveIt for ROS 1.0</p>
+                        <p>This is the actively developed 'master' branch of MoveIt for ROS 1.0, and will likely be the last version of MoveIt for ROS 1.0</p>
                     </div>
                 </div>
                 <div class='col-sm-12 col-lg-6 version-wrapper'>